The Gathering Place: A History of the Wet'suwet'en Village of Tse-Kya

 The location stands at the transition between the mild and wet coastal climate of the Skeena River valley and the drier, more extreme interior.
 The red cedar and hemlock which blanket the coastal mountains give way here to pine and spruce on the northern slopes and popular and willow on the southern.

 The people who live in this countryside call themselves Wet'suwet'en, or people of the Wa Dzun Kwuh River.
 Their territories reach far to the south including Ootsa Lake, to the east to parts of Francois Lake, and to the Telkwa Pass and the headwaters of the Zymoetz River, as well as the basin of the Bulkley River.

 Up the Wa Dzun Kwuh, or Bulkley river as its is now known, swim the several species of salmon to spawn in the clear tributaries of the river to the east.
-The waters of the Wa Dzun Kwuh join with the Xsan, or Skeena River, just three miles or almost five kilometers down river from Tse-kya.
-THere a Gitksan village, Gitanmaax, is located.
-As the Waz Dzun Kwuh pours by Tse-kya its waters are constricted by the canyon there.
+The waters of the Wa Dzun Kwuh join with the Xsan, or Skeena River, just three miles or almost five kilometers down river from Tse-Kya.
+There a Gitxsan village, Gitanmaax, is located.
+As the Was Dzun Kwuh pours by Tse-Kya its waters are constricted by the canyon there.
 The water seethes as if boiling, creating a cauldron in which fish could be caught easily.